royertiago/INE5443/datasets/format.md

 Following the header there should be an empty line, followed by all the entries in the dataset.
-Each entry is comma-separated list of values, in the order presented by the `f` and `c` directives.
+Each entry is a comma-separated list of values, in the order presented by the `f` and `c` directives.
 Each `f` directive correspond to a floating point value readable by scanf, and each `c` directive correspond to a string without commas or line breaks.
 Each entry is followed by a newline character.

-An example of dataset is the [iris flower dataset](iris_flower.data).
+[An example](iris_flower.data) might help clarify this format.